Local Love: Deep Ellum Edition

-A neon sign beckons as you drive down Good Latimer Expressway, glowing bright with Deep Ellum Texas and an arrow pointing to a former warehouse district.
-There you'll find the perfect mix of history and contemporary cool.
+A neon sign beckons as you drive down Good Latimer Expressway, glowing bright with Deep Ellum Texas and an arrow pointing to a former warehouse district now transformed into the nightlife hotspot for live music, cool bars and casual eateries.

-Whether you're looking to grab a bite before a live show or it's the morning after a night out, there are several casual options, including AllGood Cafe (great for breakfast), Angry Dog (popular for burgers and hot dogs), Glazed Donut Works (handcrafted, small-batch doughnuts) and St. Pete's Dancing Marlin (known for its tuna steak sandwich).
+Whether you're looking to grab a bite before a live show or it's the morning after a night out, there are several casual options, including AllGood Cafe (great for breakfast), Angry Dog (popular for burgers and hot dogs) and St. Pete's Dancing Marlin (known for its tuna steak sandwich).

 There's often a line to get into the popular BBQ spot.
 Taste the ribs, macaroni and cheese and coleslaw and you'll quickly realize why and agree!